JamesBarwell/test-environment-data-management-demo/README.md

 ## How to use

-On first set up, run `npm install`.
+On first set up, run `cd app && npm install`.

+Then return to the root directory.

 To start the application, run `make start`.